ckhole25/AWD--SEATWORK-1-CINEMA-RESERVATION-HC-25/readme.md

 -HTML
 -CSS
 -JS
+- when clicking the reservation button do not click the movies button since only one is active
 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->